templado/documentation/README.md

 instantiate that one.
 Then instead of a string, this Mapper expects either a PHP DOMDocument, or a DOMElement.
 So you would need to create one of those from your XML, and then pass it to the appropriate method - either the "fromDomDocument" method, or the "fromDomElement".
 Kind of makes since if you think about it, huh?!

+**Note: The mappers are meant as mere helpers to have a generic mapping from json data structures into view models.
+They are not a part of the engine repository, because they are not the recommended way of doing things.
+It is generally better to write your own View Models.**

 Anyway, that is it.
 For more in depth usage of the mappers, look to the documentation for the Mapper repository.
 Otherwise, good luck templating with Templado, and please let us know what you think.